RAK3172-SiP WisDuo LPWAN SiP Application Note

 There are two different supply configurations, as shown in Figure 12.

-- By the MCU using the SMPSEN setting in PWR control register 5 (PWR_CR5), which depends upon the MCU system operating mode (Run, Stop, Standby, or Shutdown).
+- By the MCU using the SMPSEN setting in PWR control register 5 (PWR_CR5), which depends on the MCU system operating mode (Run, Stop, Standby, or Shutdown).

 - By the sub-GHz radio using SetRegulatorMode() command and the sub-GHz radio operating mode (Sleep, Calibrate, Standby, Standby with HSE32 or Active).